-ES Section 2.0 Plan and Basin Setting
+Section ES-2: Plan and Basin Setting

-Section 2 describes the Basin setting based on existing studies relating to geology, climate, historical groundwater conditions and Basin management.
+Section 2 of the Plan describes the Basin setting based on existing studies relating to geology, hydrogeology, climate, historical groundwater conditions, and history of the Basin's groundwater management.

-The Basin extends from the Santa Cruz Mountains to the Pacific Ocean - the hydrologic connection between the coastal portions of the Basin's freshwater aquifers and seawater has a defining role in shaping the Basin's setting and its historic and current management.
-The Plan area and Basin setting are defined by both geologic and jurisdictional boundaries.
+The Basin is located at the northern end of the Central Coast hydrologic region, extending from the Santa Cruz Mountains to the Pacific Ocean, and from Live Oak to La Selva Beach along the Pacific coast.
+The Plan area and Basin setting are defined by geologic, hydrologic, and jurisdictional boundaries.
 The Basin includes a portion of the City of Santa Cruz, all of the City of Capitola, and unincorporated areas of Santa Cruz County.
-Land use in the Basin is predominantly residential (50%) and open space/parks (34%), with limited commercial (8%) and agriculture (2%).
-Land use is further divided between urban and rural areas; development densities are greatest in the urban/suburban areas located on the coastal terraces and much lower in the rural areas in the foothills and mountains.
+Land use is predominantly residential (50%) and open space/parks (34%), with limited commercial (8%) and agriculture (2%).
+Land use is further divided between urban and rural areas; development densities are greatest in the urban/suburban areas located on the coastal terraces, with much lower densities in the rural areas in the foothills and mountains.

-The Basin extends under Monterey Bay, at the northern end of the Central Coast hydrologic region.
-All the major water supply purveyors in Santa Cruz County rely upon local sources and receive no imported water from outside the County.
-The estimated population within the Basin is 92,000 (AMBAG, 2018).
-Approximately 80,500 residents (88%) receive water from municipal suppliers and 11,600 are supplied by private wells or small water systems.
-Roughly 50,000 of Basin residents (54%) rely solely upon groundwater.
-The remaining 42,000 are served by the City of Santa Cruz Water Department (SCWD).
-In years with average or above average rainfall SCWD's water supply is approximately 95% surface water from outside the Basin and 5% groundwater from within the Basin (SCWD, 2016).
+All the major water supply purveyors in Santa Cruz County rely on local sources and import no water from outside the County.
+Estimated population within the Basin is 92,000 (AMBAG, 2018).
+Approximately 80,500 residents (88%) receive water from municipal suppliers and 11,600 residents are supplied by private wells or small water systems.
+Roughly 50,000 Basin residents (54%) rely solely upon groundwater.
+The remaining 42,000 residents are served by the City of Santa Cruz, with approximately 95% of its supply sourced from surface water from outside the Basin and 5% from groundwater within the Basin (SCWD, 2016).